Priyanka & Nick Are Officially A Married Couple As They Tie The Knot In A Christian Wedding Ceremony

 - Mussoorie: The Land Of Picturesque Water

 Priyanka Chopra and Nick Jonas are officially a married couple now as they tied the knot at the Taj Umaid Bhawan Palace in Jodhpur today on December 1, 2018.
-The venue was lit up with decorations and lights in every nook and corner and looked straight out if fairytale.
-Today's wedding was held in a traditional Christian ceremony and tomorrow they will tie the knot in the traditional Hindu wedding style.
+The venue was lit up with decorations and lights in every nook and corner and looked straight out of a fairytale.
+Today's wedding was held in a traditional Christian style and tomorrow they will tie the knot in a traditional Hindu style.

 Priyanka Chopra Wore A Custom-made Ralph Lauren Wedding Gown

 It is reported that Priyanka Chopra wore a custom-made Ralph Lauren gown for the wedding and Nick Jonas wore a suit designed by the same label.
-Also, the entire groom and brides side sported the same designer label.
+Also, the entire groom and bride's side sported the same designer label.

 Nick Jonas' Father Officiated The Wedding Ceremony

-Nick's father Paul Kevin Jonas Sr., officiated the wedding as they exchanged their wedding rings, which was designed by the famed jeweler Chopard, reported People.
-The wedding took place at the back lawn of the Taj Umaid Bhawan Palace and the men were dressed in black tuxedos and the women in pastel coloured outfits.
+Nick's father Paul Kevin Jonas Sr., officiated the wedding as they exchanged their wedding rings, which was designed by the famed jeweller Chopard, reported People.
+The wedding took place at the back lawn of the Taj Umaid Bhawan Palace and the men were dressed in black tuxedos and the women in pastel-coloured outfits.

 All Geared Up For The Hindu Traditional Wedding

-The entire venue and the surroundings of the Taj Umaid Bhawan Palace is beefed up with security and will remain the same for few more days until the wedding ceremony is over.
-The wedding was a close knit affair and only Priyanka Chopra and Nick Jonas' near and dear ones were present to bless the couple.
-The same crowd will be present to witness and bless the couple tomorrow in the Hindu style wedding as well.
+The entire venue and the surroundings of the Taj Umaid Bhawan Palace are beefed up with security and will remain the same for a few more days until the wedding ceremony is over.
+The wedding was a close-knit affair and only Priyanka Chopra and Nick Jonas' near and dear ones were present to bless the couple.
+The same crowd will be present to witness and bless the couple tomorrow in the Hindu-style wedding as well.

 The Wedding Menu Is Mouth-watering